check out gucci’s insta-art project #guccigram

 Alessandro Michele invited artists including Amalia Ulman, Ryder Ripps and Claudia Mate to interpret the Italian label’s new prints, Gucci Blooms and Gucci Caleido.

-The selected artists are posting their work on Instagram with the hashtag #GucciGram, but there is also a microsite where more information can be found on the project and the selected artists.
-"We don't need to wait to go to a museum anymore," technology and culture journalist Kyle Chayka writes the introduction to the project.
-"We just open Instagram on our smartphones and have immediate, intimate access to brilliant photographers and artists all around the world who post their work as soon as they create it," he explains, asking, "What could be better for consuming culture?".
+The selected artists are posting their work on Instagram with the hashtag #GucciGram, but there is also a microsite where more information can be found on the project and artists.
+"We don't need to wait to go to a museum anymore," technology and culture journalist Kyle Chayka writes in the the project's introduction.
+"We just open Instagram on our smartphones and have immediate, intimate access to brilliant photographers and artists all around the world who post their work as soon as they create it," he explains, asking, "What could be better for consuming culture?"

 The project mixes well-known artists like Amalia Ulman, who just exhibited at Frieze in London, and Noah Kalina, whose book Cabin Porn is a New York Times Bestseller, with relatively unknown internet artists including 19-year-old Chris Rellas, an American student in Paris who is known for his contemporary fashion additions to the iconic paintings of antiquity.